Made with rolled oats, these easy apple cinnamon muffins are perfect for breakfast or after school snacking.

 - Preheat oven to 400 degrees.

-- Fold in half of the chopped apple.
+- Fold in the chopped apples.2 apples

-- Bake for 20 minutes or until a toothpick inserted in the muffins comes out clean.
+- Bake for 20-25 minutes or until a toothpick inserted in the muffins comes out clean.

 Notes